 Dog Panting Excessively and Shaking (Causes and What To Do)

 When your dog starts panting heavily and shaking, it’s hard not to panic.
 These symptoms can appear suddenly and may signal something as mild as anxiety—or as serious as a medical emergency.
-Dogs often pant to cool down, but when it’s excessive and paired with trembling, it suggests deeper discomfort.

-Why Is My Dog Panting Excessively and Shaking — Why It Happens
+Why Is My Dog Panting Excessively and Shaking?: Why It Happens

 Dog Panting Excessively and Shaking